 Educators for Excellence believes in providing employees with benefits to support self-care, wellness, and financial stability.
 We value the whole person and provide benefits such as; paid time off, health insurance plans, competitive salaries that include pre-tax benefits, and cell phone reimbursements.
 See more information about our benefits here.

-Applications can be addressed to Maryanne Kiley, Executive Director, and should include a resume and cover letter, and writing sample.
+Applications can be addressed to Evan Stone, Co-CEO, and should include a cover letter and resume.
 Please ensure that all materials address relevant experience and your understanding of how this position connects to the overall mission of E4E.